 Step 1.
 Connect iPhone and Samsung Galaxy Note 9 via USB cable

 Step 2.
-Select contents and start transferring data to new Samsung Galaxy phone.
+Select contents and start transferring data to the new Samsung Galaxy phone.

 This process might take up to half an hour, but it’s very straightforward and effective.
 Once that’s done, check your Note 9.
 Every shared app, your contact list, music, and basically every piece of user information should’ve successfully transferred to your new phone.